VoidGod00/Web-Crawler/README.md

 To test the crawler, follow these steps:

-1. Start the crawler by running 'Webcrawler.java' file and give any website URLs to test the program.
+1. Start the crawler by running 'Web_crawler.jar' file and give any website URLs to test the program.
 2. Monitor the crawling process by checking the console output.
 You should see URLs being crawled and links being extracted.
 3. Once the crawling process is complete, you can stop the crawler by pressing `Ctrl+C` in the command line.